SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 The default level of ``0`` implies no compression and values have to be in the range :math:`[0-9]`.
 This integer is passed to the i/o library and used for the loss-less GZIP compression algorithm.
+The compression is applied to *all* the fields in the snapshots.
 Higher values imply higher compression but also more time spent deflating and inflating the data.
+When compression is switched on the SHUFFLE filter is also applied to get higher compression rates.
 Note that up until HDF5 1.10.x this option is not available when using the MPI-parallel version of the i/o routines.

 Finally, it is possible to specify a different system of units for the snapshots than the one that was used internally by SWIFT.
 The format is identical to the